Read the inspiring story of Megan’s journey and transformation in her book “I’d Like to Thank The Academy.”

 Following graduate school I began a quest to achieve the highest title available in my profession.
 At the same time I studied sword fighting, performed improvisational comedy, volunteered with countless non-profits, traveled on my own to a myriad of countries, auditioned to be an LA Laker Girl, acted in short films, and taught yoga to prisoners – to name a few.
 I consistently strove to achieve and excel as I believed that it was through my accomplishments that I had value and worth as a person.

 I became a successful senior-level technology executive with the rank of Chief Information Officer, working for globally recognized organizations.
-I bought my own home, dated successful and accomplished men, and found myself on more red carpets than I can count (meeting everybody who was anybody).
-Most importantly, I attained all of the external ‘things’ that I had been told and thus believed would yield me a sense of personal success and happiness.
+I attained all of the external ‘things’ that I had been told and thus believed would yield me a sense of personal success and happiness.

 But I was not happy….

 After achieving my proudest career accomplishment to-date, I unexpectedly found myself making the decision to walk away from my oh-so-impressive job with the oh-so-impressive organization.
-And while I knew it was the right thing to do, I had no idea of the personal fallout to come.
+And while I knew it was the right thing to do, I had no idea of the challenges to come.